Remote Learning

 Our strategy for remote learning, which asks students to follow their usual timetable, also allows flexibility for those who are sharing computer provision due to the context of the household.
 Students can choose to complete the work outside their usual hours if this helps in scenarios such as devices being shared.

-If a family has no access to any device or internet provision, if you have not already done so, please contact your child’s Head of Year as there is provision in place to support those who require it.
-Hard copies of resources can also be made available via parental request to the Head of Year.
+If a family has no access to any device or internet provision, if you have not already done so, please contact your child’s Head of Year to see if IT can be provided, or alternatively, to ensure hard copies of resources are available.

 Remote Learning Assessment